-In January 2015, the Company signed an operating lease, effective February 1, 2015, for 8,138 square feet of office and laboratory space located in Burlingame, California with a one-year term.
-In March 2015, the Company signed the first amendment to the lease, effective April 15, 2015, whereby the original premises were expanded by an additional 3,163 square feet and the lease term was extended through January 2017.
-In August 2015, the Company signed the second amendment to the lease whereby the size of the existing premises was increased by adding 10,834 square feet and the term of the lease was extended through January 2021.
-The landlord agreed to provide \$1.6 million to fund qualifying tenant improvements, defined as building design, permits and construction costs.
-Tenant improvements associated with the tenant improvement allowance were \$1.6 million.
-In June 2016, the Company signed the third amendment to the lease to add a net of 4,523 square feet of space.
-After completing approximately \$250,000 of improvements, the Company plans to occupy the space in November 2016.
-In August 2016, the Company signed the fourth amendment to the lease, effective February 1, 2017, to add another 1,973 square feet of space.
-The lease agreement includes an annual rent escalation clause, a right to extend the term at the then current market rate for three years and a right of first refusal on certain space.
+In January 2015, the Company signed an initial operating lease, effective February 1, 2015 for 8,138 square feet of office and laboratory space with a one-year term.
+Between January 2015 and August 2016, the Company entered into a series of lease amendments to increase the amount of leased space to 28,633 square feet and extend the expiration of the lease to February 2021.
+The lease agreement includes an annual rent escalation clause and a right to extend the term at the then current market rate for three years.
+Under the lease and subsequent amendments, the landlord provided approximately \$1.9 million in free rent and lease incentives.
 The Company records rent expense on a straight-line basis over the effective term of the lease, including any free rent periods and incentives.
 The lease requires the Company to pay additional amounts for operating and maintenance expenses.
-Rent expense related to the facilities lease for the three and nine months ended September 30, 2016 was approximately \$122,000 and \$378,000, respectively.
-Rent expense for the three and nine months ended September 30, 2015 was approximately \$101,000 and \$221,000, respectively.
-As of September 30, 2016, future minimum lease payments under the facility lease were as follows (in thousands)
+Rent expense related to the facilities lease for the three months ended March 31, 2017 and 2016 was approximately \$184,000 and \$129,000, respectively.
+As of March 31, 2017, future minimum lease payments under the facility lease were as follows (in thousands):